Content marketing is the act of owning (as opposed to renting) media.

 We’re competing against more than 2 billion results for this topic.

-No matter what your industry is, it’s very possible that every piece of content you create is facing that level of competition.
+No matter what your industry is, (if you’re a Saas company, check out this guide too) it’s very possible that every piece of content you create is facing that level of competition.

 How do you set yourself apart?